Starlight Kid: Professional wrestling career

-World Wonder Ring Stardom (2015-present)
+World Wonder Ring Stardom (2015–present)

+Early career (2015–2018)

-Starlight Kid debuted on October 11, 2015 at Goddesses of Stardom in a three-way match with Kaori Yoneyama and Momo Watanabe.
-On November 8, she competed in her first major Stardom tournament, teaming up with Hiromi Mimura to compete in the 2015 Goddesses of Stardom Tournament.
+Starlight Kid made her professional wrestling debut on October 11, 2015 in a three-way match in which she and Momo Watanabe lost to Kaori Yoneyama.
+On November 8, she competed in her first major Stardom tournament, teaming up with Hiromi Mimura to compete in the 2015 Goddesses of Stardom Tag League.
 The team lost in the first round to Watanabe & Datura.
 After that, she would team up with Miura very often.
 Kid spent most of her matches losing to other, more experienced wrestlers, which would help put over other wrestlers while at the same time giving Starlight Kid some in-ring, televised, experience.

-On April 29, 2016, at the Cinderella Tournament, she participated in a dark match, teaming with Eimi Nishina in a defeat to Yoneyama and AZM.
-On May 15, she was involved in the opening 6-Person Tag Match, which resulted in a win for her team.
-On May 29, she was the opponent in Kris Wolf's return match.
-On June 16, she was involved in another opening 6-Person Tag Match, where her team was defeated by the team of Kaori Yoneyama, AZM & Alex Lee.

-In 2017, Kid revealed in an interview for the weekly pro wrestling magazine that she would be taking a break for a long time to focus on her studies.
-On January 3, 2018, she returned to the ring teaming with Konami losing to Miranda & Xia Brookside.
+Starting in June 2016, Kid took a year long break from wrestling.
+She made her return on June 11, 2017.
 In March 2018, she would participate in the tournament for the inaugural Future of Stardom Championship where she defeated Hanan in the first round and then she would defeat Shiki Shibusawa in the tournament final to become the inaugural Future of Stardom Champion, which was newly established at the Korakuen Hall Tournament, and became the first champion.

+Stars (2018–2021)

-On April 15, 2018, during Stardom Draft, Kid would form a stable with Mayu Iwatani, Saki Kashima, Shiki Shibusawa, Natsumi, and Tam Nakano after she was revealed as their fifth pick with stable being later named STARS.
+As a result of the 2018 Stardom Draft on April 15, 2018, Starlight Kid formed a stable with Mayu Iwatani, Saki Kashima, Shiki Shibusawa, Natsumi, and Tam Nakano after she was revealed as their fifth pick with stable being later named STARS.
 On May 27, at Shining Stars, her first singles match with Io Shirai ended in defeat, but the audience highly praised it.
 Post-match, AZM challenged her for the Future of Stardom Championship, and on June 3 at Queen's Fes In Sapporo, the match went to a time-limit draw.
-From October 23 until November 4, Kid & Natsumi took part in the Goddesses of Stardom Tag League, finishing the tournament with a record of two wins, two losses, and one draw, failing to advance to the tournament finals.
+From October 23 until November 4, Kid & Natsumi took part in the 2018 Goddesses of Stardom Tag League, finishing the tournament with a record of two wins, two losses, and one draw, failing to advance to the tournament finals.

 On January 3, 2019, Kid lost her title to Utami Hayashishita at New Years Stars, ending her reign at 281 days.
 At Stardom Cinderella Tournament 2019 on April 29, she made it to the semi-finals where she fell short to Konami.

+On the first night of the Stardom Cinderella Tournament 2021 from April 10, 2021, Kid defeated Momo Watanabe in the first rounds of the competition.
+On the second night from May 14, she fell short to Saya Kamitani in the second rounds.